Structured Binary Neural Networks for Image Recognition: Introduction

-\IEEEPARstart{D}{eep} convolutional neural networks have achieved significant breakthroughs in many machine learning tasks, such as image classification~\cite{ he2016deep}, object segmentation~\cite{long2015fully, chen2018encoder} and object detection \cite{tian2019fcos}.
+Deep convolutional neural networks have achieved significant breakthroughs in many machine learning tasks, such as image classification~\cite{ he2016deep}, object segmentation~\cite{long2015fully, chen2018encoder} and object detection \cite{tian2019fcos}.
 However, deep models often require billions of FLOPs for inference, which makes them infeasible for many real-time applications especially on resource constrained mobile platforms.
-To solve this, existing works focus on network pruning~\cite{zhuang2018discrimination, he2017channel, lin2019towards}, low-bit quantization~\cite{zhuang2018towards, jacob2017quantization} and/or efficient architecture design~\cite{chollet2017xception, howard2017mobilenets}.
+To solve this, existing works focus on network pruning~\cite{zhuang2018discrimination, he2017channel, lin2019towards}, low-bit quantization~\cite{zhuang2018towards, jacob2017quantization} and/or efficient architecture design \cite{chollet2017xception, howard2017mobilenets}.
 Among them, quantization approaches seek to represent the weights and/or activations with low bitwidth fixed-point integers.
 Thus, the dot product can be computed by several XNOR-popcount bitwise operations.
-Binarization~\cite{hubara2016binarized, rastegari2016xnor}, which is an extreme quantization approach, seeks to represent the weights and activations by a single bit (\textit{e.g.}, $+1$ or $-1$).
+Binarization \cite{hubara2016binarized, rastegari2016xnor}, which is an extreme quantization approach, seeks to represent the weights and activations by a single bit (\textit{e.g.}, $+1$ or $-1$).
 Binarization has gained great attention recently since the XNOR of two bits can be executed extremely fast \cite{ehliar2014area, govindu2004analysis}.
-In this paper, we aim to design highly accurate binary neural networks (BNNs) from both the quantization and efficient architecture design perspectives.
+In this paper, we aim to design highly accurate binary neural networks (BNNs) from a new quantization perspective.

-Existing quantization methods, including binarization, seek to quantize weights and/or activations by preserving most of the representational ability of the original network.
+Existing fixed-point quantization methods, including binarization, seek to quantize weights and/or activations by preserving most of the representational ability of the original network.
 In this sense, these methods are based on the idea of \emph{value approximation}, which can be mainly divided into two categories.
-The first category design effective optimization algorithms to find better local minima for quantized weights. \kui{These works} either introduce knowledge distillation~\cite{zhuang2018towards, polino2018model, mishra2018apprentice} or use loss-aware objectives~\cite{hou2018loss, hou2017loss}.
-The second category approaches focus on improving the quantization function~\cite{zhou2016dorefa, Cai_2017_CVPR, zhang2018lq}, by learning suitable mappings between discrete values and their floating-point counterparts.
+The first category design effective optimization algorithms to find better local minima for quantized weights.
+These works either introduce knowledge distillation~\cite{zhuang2018towards, polino2018model, mishra2018apprentice} or use loss-aware objectives~\cite{hou2018loss, hou2017loss}.
+The second category approaches focus on improving the quantizer~\cite{zhou2016dorefa, Cai_2017_CVPR, zhang2018lq}, by learning suitable mappings between discrete values and their floating-point counterparts.

 Note that, these value approximation based approaches may have a natural limitation as it is merely a sub-optimal approximation to the original network.
 Moreover, designing a good quantization function is highly non-trivial especially for BNNs, since the quantization process essentially is non-differentiable and the gradients can only be roughly approximated.
 Last, these methods often lack of adaptive ability for other vision tasks beyond image classification.
 Often these methods may work well on image classification tasks, but may not achieve promising quantization performance on segmentation and detection tasks.